 18. Religious Heritage Series

-We started reading these living books from Louise Vernon’s Religious Heritage series last year and learned so much through them.
-This historical fiction series is a wonderful way to gain understanding of the lives of several heroes of the Christian faith.
+We started reading these living books from Louise Vernon’s Religious Heritage series when my kids were younger, and we learned so much through them.
+This historical fiction series is a wonderful way to gain an understanding of the lives of key figures of the Christian faith.
+They’re particularly helpful if you want to explore the Protestant Reformation and explore the formation of prominent Christian denominations.

 19. Ordinary People Who Changed the World